Make and burn an E2B DVD or CD

 YOU HAVE BEEN WARNED!

-Many linux ISOs won't work unless you use a .mnu file which has special cheat codes in it or the ISOBOOT feature - this is because E2B can't use the partnew command (which it nearly always uses to boot most ISOs) on a CD!
+- Many linux ISOs won't work unless you use a .mnu file which has special cheat codes in it or the ISOBOOT feature - this is because E2B can't use the partnew command (which it nearly always uses to boot most ISOs) on a CD!
+Use a .mnu file which does not use the partnew command or rename the file extension to .isoboot so that E2B 'ISOBOOT' is used to boot the linux iSO.

 The CD\DVD that you make will also support FASTLOAD so it does not have to enumerate all the ISOs each time it boots.

-Use the ISOBOOT feature for suported linux ISOs (hold down the SHIFT key before selecting the ISO file in the menu)
+- Use the ISOBOOT feature for supported linux ISOs (or hold down the SHIFT key before selecting the ISO file in the menu)

 1. Make a USB Flash drive (or USB HDD) with E2B